brandur/sorg/content/drafts/rust-web.md

 I'm running an experiment right now by posing the question: can we build more reliable systems with programming languages that provide better checks and stronger constraints?
-In search of an answer, I've skewed all the way to opposite end of the spectrum and have been building a web service in Rust, a language infamous for its uncompromising compiler.
+If so, what about in languages with the *strongest* constraints?
+In search of an answer, I've skewed all the way to the far end of the spectrum and have been building a web service in Rust, a language infamous for its uncompromising compiler.

 The language is still new and often quite impractical.
 It's been a bit of a slog learning its strict rules around